syncfusion-content/javascript-docs/js/RadialMenu/getting-started.md

              The controller mediates input, converting it to commands for the model or view.The central ideas behind MVC are code reusability and in addition to dividing the application into three kinds of components, the MVC design defines the interactions between them.</p>
           <p>A controller can send commands to its associated view to change the view's presentation of the model (e.g., by scrolling through a document).
 It can also send commands to the model to update the model's state (e.g., editing a document).</p>

           <p>A model notifies its associated views and controllers when there has been a change in its state.
 This notification allows the views to produce updated output, and the controllers to change the available set of commands.
-A passive implementation of MVC omits these notifications, because the application does not require them or the software platform does not support them.</p>
+A passive implementation of MVC omits these notifications because the application does not require them or the software platform does not support them.</p>

           <p>A view requests from the model the information that it needs to generate an output representation to the user.</p>
        </textarea>